 Don’t know if you’ve heard…

-Anti-reflective and anti-glare is actually the same thing.
+Anti-reflective and anti-glare are actually the same thing.

-Keeping things simple, here’re some key points outlining the main characteristics of an anti-reflective coating.
+Keeping things simple, here’s some key points outlining the differences between an anti-reflective coating and polarised lenses.

 Anti glare lenses pros and cons